HCaldwell95/watery-wordplay-wreck/README.md

   - Python was used to build the main content of the game.

 ### Tools Used To Develop The Game
-  - <a href="https://www.gitpod.io/" target="_blank">Gitpod</a> served as the platform for creating, editing and previewing code throughout the development process.
+  - <a href="https://www.gitpod.io/" target="_blank">Gitpod</a> served as the platform for creating, editing, and previewing code throughout the development process.
   - <a href="https://git-scm.com/" target="_blank">Git</a> was employed for version control, managing and tracking changes in the codebase.
   - <a href="https://github.com/" target="_blank">GitHub</a> was utilised to store both the repository and the codes.
   - <a href="https://dashboard.heroku.com/apps" target="_blank">Heroku</a> was chosen as the deployment platform for the application.

 ### Other Online Resources
-  - <a href="https://lucid.app" target="_blank">Lucid Charts</a> was used to plan and create the logic flow of the game.
+  - <a href="https://lucid.app" target="_blank">Lucid Charts</a> was used to plan and create the logical flow of the game.
   - <a href="https://app.grammarly.com/" target="_blank">Grammarly</a> was used to proof all files and remove grammatical and typographical errors.
-  - <a href="https://www.notion.so/" target="_blank">Notion</a> was used to make notes and to store essential images througout the development process.
+  - <a href="https://www.notion.so/" target="_blank">Notion</a> was used to make notes and to store essential images throughout the development process.
 Notion also handled the compression of images in the process.

 ## Testing